warpstreamlabs/bento/website/docs/configuration/about.md

 Introduced in v1.4.0.

-The default behavior of Bento is to attempt to send messages that have errored to the configured sink.
-The `strict_mode` option can be set to `true` to override this default behavior of Bento, and instead will reject any message batches with messages that have errors in them.
-Ultimately this will propagate a Nack to the input layer, which then depending on the component configured will either be handled or the message will be reprocessed from scratch.
+The default behavior of Bento is: attempt to send message batches that contain messages with errors to the configured sink.
+When `strict_mode` is set to `true`, Bento will instead reject all batches containing messages with errors, propagating a `nack` to the input layer.
+The input component's `nack` behavior will then determine how these rejected messages are handled, if the input doesn't support `nack'ing` a message, they will be re-processed from scratch.

 More stable alternatives to `strict_mode` could be considered:

 - [Error Handling][error_handling]
-- [`reject_errored`][reject_errored]
+- [reject_errored][reject_errored]

 [processors]: /docs/components/processors/about
 [processors.mapping]: /docs/components/processors/mapping